Black History Month 2024: The Role Of African Americans In History

 Cultivate social support

 Social connection is a core component of the human experience, and research suggests that it plays a significant role in both mental and physical health.
 Cultivating and/or leaning on a healthy circle of friends and loved ones can allow you to reap these benefits and get support from people who understand your experience and care for you.
-If you have culturally significant practices or traditions in your Afro-American family, you might also consider partaking in them during Black History Month to honor your heritage and familial social connections.
+If you have culturally significant practices or traditions in your African American family, you might also consider partaking in them during Black History Month to honor your heritage and familial social connections.

 Practice self-love

-Studies also show that past experiences with racism are associated with more significant levels of shame and lower self-esteem, which disproportionately affects black folks.
+Studies also show that past experiences with racism are associated with more significant levels of shame and lower self-esteem, which disproportionately affects Black folks.
 Understanding this factor may help you make informed decisions on self-care specific to your identity, needs, and past experiences.

 Connect with the BIPOC community

 One Pew Research study found that 57% of non-Hispanic Black adults in the United States say that “where they currently live is extremely or very important to how they think about themselves” in terms of identity.
 This finding suggests that having a supportive community of other people of color around you can be beneficial for social and even mental health.
-Some types of communities and groups that you might find it nourishing to join or take part in could include:
+Some communities and groups that you might find nourishing to join or take part in could include:

 • A friend/social group of other BIPOC